 Floyd and Bartow County leaders are expected to sign off on a letter of support for the new “old” Ridge Route connection from U.S. 411 to Interstate 75 today during a meeting at the Cartersville-Bartow County Chamber of Commerce.

 The letter would be sent to U.S. senators Johnny Isakson and Saxby Chambliss, asking them to carry support for the route to the Federal Highway Administration.

 Joe Frank Harris Jr., president of the Bartow Chamber, said he believes support for the route is beginning to develop a lot of momentum.

 Steve Taylor, Bartow County’s sole commissioner, is already positioning the county to take advantage of the new route.

 Taylor said Tuesday that InBev, which owns Anheuser-Busch, appears willing to part with 1,050 acres it owns between the Budweiser brewery and Cass-White Road.

-If the county is able to acquire that property along with a few other nearby tracts, it would add it to the Highlands 75 Industrial Park, a 707-acre site north of the Cass-White Road, creating a mega-site of nearly 2,000 acres.
+If the county is able to acquire that property along with a few other nearby tracts, it would add it to the Highland 75 Industrial Park, a 707-acre site north of the Cass-White Road, creating a mega-site of nearly 2,000 acres.